The Foundation started working in Cote d’Ivoire in 1989. It reopened its office in Abidjan after the end of the violent conflict in 2011.

 The Foundation for Freedom’s work in Côte d’Ivoire focuses mainly on the youth and their engagement in politics and civil society.
-Many programmes are directed at the youth and women’s movements of the political partner, the governing party RDR (Rassemblement des Républicains), which only recently merged into the RHDP, an election alliance now institutionalised as a political party.
+Many programmes are directed at liberal youth’s and women’s movements.
 The Foundation also works actively on identifying liberal organisations and individuals willing to take responsibility and contribute to development.
 They include young entrepreneurs as well as political and business leaders who work on political initiatives or business ideas, thereby supporting the country’s progress.

 In Côte d'Ivoire, the Foundation focuses on civic education, the market economy and respect for human rights: